navidJadid/openease_frontend_development/README.md

 ```

 Remember from the setup of the repository, the `OPENEASE_WEBSERVER_DEV` is a system environment variable we set which points to the root of this repository. </sub>

+### 8. Pull-Requests & Merging Strategy
+Once a feature (or set of features) which you would like to submit to the official `openEASE` is finished, you should first branch out from `development` or `master` at that commit in the corresponding submodule.
+Then you can submit the pull-request to the desired branch.

+Try to keep the set of changes in a pull-request coherent and as compact as possible.
+Overseeing a 10.000 line changes pull-requests is virtually impossible.
+Aim for smaller sized packages to submit, even if you end up submitting 10 pull-requests in a row.

+After you submit your changes together with a description of them, you wait until either it gets accepted or the developers of the main repository reply on the pull-request thread, as they might have questions or propose changes or fixes which should be done before the pull-request can be merged.
+This is the point where the branching you did comes clutch.
+If you would have developed everything on `master` and submitted the pull-request from there, then you could not develop new features on the branch, because those would be submitted together in the pull-request.
+With the branching you can keep developing on the other branches, and have the separate branch where fixes or changes can be pushed to your pull-request.

+After your pull-request got accepted, you should merge your pull-request branch into *your* `master`, in order to keep the state of your `master` branch and the one from `openEASE` in sync.
+You can do that with a pull-request as well: Simply select your forked repository and desired branch for the merge.
+For the same reason, you should regularly rebase from said branch, given there are changes submitted to it.
+Afterwards you should delete the pull-request branch (unless there is a good reason for it), as having a lot of dangling branches can become chaotic.